Low carb Vietnamese pho

-- 4 lbs 1.8 kg beef bone and pigs’ feet (marrow and joints such as beef knuckles cut in half by butcher, oxtail, short ribs)beef bones and pigs’ feet (marrow and joints such as beef knuckles cut in half by butcher, oxtail, short ribs)
+- 4 lbs 1.8 kg beef bone (marrow and joints such as beef knuckles cut in half by butcher, oxtail, short ribs)beef bones (marrow and joints such as beef knuckles cut in half by butcher, oxtail, short ribs) and pig's feet

 - 3 3 cinnamon stickcinnamon sticks